Upholding Academic Integrity

 - Direct students to various resources: writing centres; teaching and learning services; academic skills centres; health and wellness; accessibility services; instructional videos on AI; academic integrity quiz; resources for international students; college-specific resources; etc.

-- Use plagiarism detection software like TurnItIn.com (to use Turnitin, you need to get permission of the Course Instructor and review the condition of use).
+- Use plagiarism detection software (to use the University’s plagiarism detection tool, you need to get permission of the Course Instructor and review the condition of use).